Low Voltage Transformer Applications & Features

 - Choosing the Right Low Voltage Transformer

 - Electronic?
 Magnetic?
 Multi-tap?
 Multi-circuit?
 Universal?
-With all of the choices available, sometimes choosing the right low voltage lighting transformer can seem like a daunting task.
+With all of the choices available, sometimes choosing the right one can seem like a daunting task.
 For an easy 4-step guide to figuring out exactly what kind of transformer you need, see How to Choose a Low Voltage Transformer in 4 Steps.

 - Here are a few simple things to look for when you suspect that your transformer isn't working correctly:

-- Please make certain that the input wires (primary side) of the low voltage transformer are connected to the power line (120 volts or 277 volts) and that the output wires (secondary side) of the low voltage transformer are connected to the low voltage light source (12 volts or 24 volts).
-Most failures occur as a result of reverse or improper wiring in small electric transformers.
+- Please make certain that the input wires (primary side) are connected to the power line (120 volts or 277 volts) and that the output wires (secondary side) are connected to the low voltage light source (12 volts or 24 volts).
+Most failures occur as a result of reverse or improper wiring.

 - Check the filament (the tiny string-like wire inside the lamp) to see if it is burned out.
 (Remember the glass envelope of many halogen light bulbs should not be touched by bare hands because the natural oil from your hands will cause the lamp to burn out prematurely.)